ezliu/emergent_language/README.md

 tar -xvf renders.tar.gz
 ```

+To keep this file small, it contains only 200 of the 500 style transfer signs.

 ## Usage

 The main two environments can be found in `envs/minworld/office.py` and `envs/office.py`.
 They define environments with a Gym-like interface, which can be instantiated as follows: